pilzpuffer/etch-a-sketch/README.md

      4) Create ending (just css, html mostly)
 3) Add text for flirt/perform routes
      1) Add text for main routes
-     2) Add alt text/block progression if the insult route went too far (stage 4 - mett will disregard player's attempts to flirt/perform, and both functions will be removed after that - so need just one set of phrases for that, if insult is at stage 3 or less - alt phrases need to be utilized for both perform and flirt routes (without separate sets for drawn/empty state))
+     2) <s>Add alt text/block progression if the insult route went too far (stage 4 - mett will disregard player's attempts to flirt/perform, and both functions will be removed after that - so need just one set of phrases for that, if insult is at stage 3 or less - alt phrases need to be utilized for both perform and flirt routes (without separate sets for drawn/empty state))</s>
-     3) Add alt text to insult route if either flirt or perform routes were in the "too much" phase - point deductions will be bigger in this case so that user will lose what was gained for those routes
+     3) <s>Add alt text to insult route if flirt route was in the "too much" phase - point deductions will be bigger in this case so that user will lose what was gained for those routes</s>
+     4) Add text for post-flirt item - rose
 4) Add death screen for the end of the insult route (similiar to endgame one, different sound and text - so can be mostly reused)
-5) Add flavor/Mett text for disabling animations
+5) <s>Add flavor/Mett text for disabling animations</s> - DONE!
+     1) SUB-TASK - check why hideAndShow doesn't work for this properly now.
 6) <s>Work on "fight" action to allow changing the size of the canvas - another big task</s> - DONE!
      1) - add some flavor/mett text for "fight" action as well
 7) <s>Convert all animations to use RequestAnimationFrame() method for better efficiency, as the amount of setIntervals is a bit heavy on game's functionality</s> - Done!